-"This choice of a demand-side definition - which focuses on the business enterprise - is motivated by the need to create, through public policy, effective incentives to shift business behaviour away from its low-innovation habit.
+"This choice of a demand-side definition - which focuses on the business enterprise - is motivated by the need to create, through public policy, effective incentives to shift business behaviour away from ranked 32nd in the world for high-tech exports in 2018 its low-innovation habit.
 Thus, what are needed are demand-side policy measures that provide strong incentives for businesses to innovate, either to seize new or expanded market opportunities (carrots) or to meet stronger competition (sticks)."